The Empty Throne (The Saxon Stories #8) by Bernard Cornwell

 “True and strange because he hated the Christian god, calling him “the nailed god,” yet despite his hatred he spent the greatest part of his life fighting against the pagans.”

-Even after reading these 8 installments, it still amazes me that Uhtred still fights for the Christians.
+“The church will not admit that Englaland exists because of my father, claiming that it was made and won by Christian warriors”Even after reading these 8 installments, it still amazes me that Uhtred still fights for the Christians.
 However, even Uhtred still doesn’t really understand it but understands what it means to take an oath.

 "Saxon armies march still farther north, ever north until every man, woman, and child who spoke the Saxon tongue would be ruled by one of their own.
 That was Alfred’s dream, and it had become mine even though I loved the Danes and worshipped their gods and spoke their language.
 So why did I fight them?
-Because of the oaths I had taken to Æthelflaed."
+Because of the oaths I had taken to Æthelflaed."I loved the descriptions of warriors and the meaning behind the swords.
+Here is the son Uhtred’s description of his sword.

 "I called her Raven-Beak because Sigurd’s banner had shown a raven.
 She had been the sword Sigurd carried when he fought me and when my seax had ripped his belly open."